 That’s not to say there aren’t any laughs In the Wicker Man, because there are.
 Nicholas Cage punching women in the face (or kicking them in the chest), running around in a bear costume, most of the dialogue spoken in scenes that take place on the island is generally funny… There are also those deliberate movie gags that are supposed to be scary but aren ‘t.
 He’s walking around in the upstairs part of a barn and falls through the floor and holds on for dear life until he drags himself back to the elevated level’s floor.
 Why the barn floor gave way, I have no idea.
 The barn, like the rest of the buildings on the island, seem to be in good order… he imagines he sees the car crash from the highway hitting a little girl on the ferry… he wakes up from a dream and he’s holding the girl’s drowned body, but then he really wakes up… lame.

 I do think it’s worth mentioning that for all of Mr. Cage’s yelling, “They’re in my eyes!
 Ah!
 My eyes!” there are, in fact, no bees in his eyes.
 Maybe he meant to say that he could see the bees with his eyes… Ugh, this movie sucks.
 I can, at least, see things with my eyes: Nicholas Cage sucking at acting.

-Posted on December 16, 2010, in movie reviews and tagged Britt Ekland, Christopher Lee, Edward Woodward, Ellen Burstyn, Kate Beahan, Neil LaBute, Nicolas Cage, Nicolas Cage Losing His Shit, the wicker man, youtube.
+Posted on December 16, 2010, in movie reviews and tagged Britt Ekland, Christopher Lee, Edward Woodward, Ellen Burstyn, It Came From YouTube, Kate Beahan, Neil LaBute, Nicolas Cage, Nicolas Cage Losing His Shit, the wicker man, youtube.
 Bookmark the permalink.
 2 Comments.